 Drill Pipe Washouts Causes & Precautions

 As with all downhole problems, prevention is better than cure.
-The best way to prevent pipes washouts is to handle all tubulars correctly:
+The best way to prevent pipe washouts is to handle all tubulars correctly:

 - All threads and seal faces are to be inspected before make-up.

-- Correctly clean and dope all tool joints for drill pipes, drill collars, heavy weight drill pipes, …. etc.
+- Correctly clean and dope (Thread Compound) all tool joints for drill pipes, drill collars, heavy-weight drill pipes, …. etc.

 - Ensure the correct make-up torque is being applied.